 This issue is fixed in CA PPM 15.3.

 Note: The latest supported Microsoft Project update will also need to be installed for all baseline timescale issues to be resolved due to some issues that Microsoft Project fixed around baseline hours as well.
-See TEC1830355 for the latest supported Microsoft Project update.
+Reference articles below for the latest supported Microsoft Project update.